Sawndip/libSpikes/README.md

 2. open `libSpikes` and create two folders - `libs` and `winLibs` (only if you are using MSVC)
 3. Copy Boost and Eigen folders to `libs` and `dirent.h` to `winLibs`

-Clion should be able to index the libraries.
+CLion should be able to index the libraries.

 ## Example